Frequently Asked Questions

 Can I use this for contests other than Field Day?

 FD Commander supports ARRL Field Day and Winter Field Day (run by the Winter Field Day Association).
 The scoring, bonus categories, exchange format, and Cabrillo export are specific to those events.
 If you're looking for a general contest logger, this isn't it.
+Focus is a feature, not a limitation.

 How many simultaneous operators can it handle?